Maugun/smartCar/README.md

 **SmartCar** is a test project for self driving cars.
 Cars learn how to drive using an **Unsupervised Neural Network (UNN)** & a **Generic Algorithm**.

+This is kinda an older version of the project [NEATUnity](https://github.com/Maugun/NEATUnity).

 ### Prerequisites

 * Install Unity3D (Only for Dev)